siuying/PromiseKit/README.md

 # PromiseKit 7 Alpha

 We are testing PromiseKit 7 alpha, it is Swift 5 only.
-It is tagged and thus importable in all package managers.
+You can test with Carthage or SwiftPM.

 # PromiseKit 6